 God has made us in His image (Gen. 1:26, 27) and called us to display God-likeness in the way we relate to our enemies.
-Jesus commanded, " 'Love your enemies and pray for those who persecute you so that you may be sons of your Father who is in heaven; for He causes His sun to rise on the evil and the good, J. CARL LANEY and sends rain on the righteous and the unrighteous' " (Matt.
+Jesus commanded, "'Love your enemies and pray for those who persecute you so that you may be sons of your Father who is in heaven; for He causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous' " (Matt.
 5:44, 45).
 These words suggest that when we love our enemies, we reflect the character of God.
-When we treat both our friends and enemies with grace and kindness, we are behaving much like our heavenly Father who is no respecter of persons when bestowing His blessings of sunshine and rain. "perfect" refers to a complete or mature benevolence that we can extend toward our enemies as we follow the example of God.
+When we treat both our friends and enemies with grace and kindness, we are behaving much like our heavenly Father who is no respecter of persons when bestowing His blessings of sunshine and rain.